adrianlocurcio/interviews-practice/DATA-STRUCTURES.md

 principle.
 Elements added to the queue are pushed to the end, and only the element at the front of the queue is allowed to be removed.

+Posible operations could be:

+1. enqueue - add (store) an item to the queue.
+2. dequeue - Remove (and access) an item from the queue.
+3. peek - Get the element at the front of the queue without remove it.
+4. isFull - Checkis if the queue is full
+5. isEmpty - Checks if the queue is empty.

 ### Priority Queue

 Is similar to a Queue, but in this case, every element inside the priority queue has a priority value associated